vsanthanam/NetworkReachability/Sources/NetworkReachability/NetworkReachability.docc/NetworkReachability.md

 A Swift replacement for `SCNetworkReachability` with support for structured concurrency.

 NetworkReachability is a replacement for Apple's [SystemConfiguration](https://developer.apple.com/documentation/systemconfiguration) [Network Reachability APIs](https://developer.apple.com/documentation/systemconfiguration/scnetworkreachability?language=swift).
-These APIs were originally written in C and are old, cumbersome to use, and do not play nicely with many modern Swift language patterns.
+Because thiese APIs were originally written in C, they are old and cumbersome to use from Swift.
 NetworkReachability wraps these APIs in Swift and provides a modern interface for the most common use cases.

 NetworkReachability supports with the following Apple platform releases: